oriuminc/jenkins-inception/README.md

 Known Issues
 ------------

-  - Currently, every entry in the `users` databag that uses `zsh` must be enabled in the `users` entry of `config.yml`, or there will be an ohmyzsh-related error during chef run.
   - When using GitHub authorization, there is [an outstanding issue][github-auth-issue] that prevents us from authorizing programmatically, and therefore Chef cannot run authorized actions like updating builds.
 GitHub auth not recommended until this is fixed.
-  - Chef only defines MySQL passwords for the Vagrant VM, which means that it's not yet ready to run on a cloud server.
-Removing `role[mysql_server]` from the `roles/jenkins.rb` should negate the issue in the meantime.
   - Every once in awhile, ruby 1.8.7 in the VM will throw a segmentation fault while installing `libmysql-ruby` during the chef run.
 It's sporadic, and reprovisioning should move past it.